linkener/base-backend-php-test/README.md

 We expect you to:

 - create a new database table `reading` that stores the measurements of the meters.
-Internal rules dictate, that all dates must be stored as type "datetime" in MySQL, even though the meters send timestamps.
+    - Internal rules dictate, that all dates must be stored as type "datetime" in MySQL, even though the meters send timestamps.
+    - There can only ever be one Reading per meter and time

 - implement and test the `POST /api/v1/reading` API as specified in <http://localhost:8081/#/readings/createReading>.
 The code must:
     - identify the meter using the `X-Serial` header and return a 404 if the meter is not found
+    - if a Reading for the given meter and time already exists: the existing value in the database must be overwritten
     - return a 400 if the request body contains invalid JSON or an invalid reading object
     - return a 200 containing the serialized reading